kisswiki/kisswiki/src/rxjs/scan_vs_reduce.md

 - scan: do accumulation and return total to stream, when new value appears in stream, do accumulation and return total to stream.
 - reduce: do accumulation and return total on `complete`

+    > continuing this process until the source Observable emits its final item and completes http://reactivex.io/documentation/operators/reduce.html

 ```javascript
 var obsScan = Observable.from([1,2,3,4,5,6]);
 var count1 = obsScan.scan((acc, one) => acc + one, 0);